 PointCut in Spring

-PointCut defines at what Joinpoints Advices has to be applied, instead of defining advices at all join points.
+In this tutorial, we are going to discuss PointCut in Spring.
+PointCut defines what Joinpoints Advices have to be applied instead of defining advice at all join points.

 - Static Pointcut

 - Dynamic Pointcut

 Static pointcuts define advice that is always executed.
 Static pointcuts are based on method and target class and cannot consider the method’s arguments.
 Static pointcuts are sufficient – and best – for most usages.
 Spring can evaluate a static pointcut only once when a method is first invoked: after that, there is no need to re-evaluate the pointcut with each method invocation.